-- 4.1 Deposits to be paid in cash, direct deposits, and bank guaranteed cheque.
+- 4.1 Deposits to be paid in cash and direct deposits.

 5. ACCOUNTS AND BILLING

 - 5.1 An account will be rendered each month in cycles of approximately 30 days. - 5.2.
 The Municipality will undertake to have the accounts delivered to all consumers.
 However non-receipt of an account does not remove the liability to pay the account and does not prevent interest charges and the implementation of debt collection procedures.